How to Label Your Removals Boxes

 Breaking valuable items and losing everyday possessions are among the things that worry us most about moving house.
 But, the good news is – along with hiring a top quality removals firm – you can take the stress out of moving by packing and labelling your boxes properly.

-Those that forget or choose not to label their boxes while packing may find themselves in a state of dismay when they get to their new properties, the excitement of their new home marred by the fact that they cannot find anything they need as it’s all packed away in random boxes.
-Imagine having to search through a mountain of boxes just to find the kettle.
-Labelling your boxes can save you a lot of aggravation when you get to the other side.
+Those that forget or choose not to label their boxes while packing may find themselves surrounded by a sea of boxes and no idea where to start when they get to their new properties..
+Imagine having to search through a mountain of cardboard cubes just to find the kettle.
+In short, labelling your boxes can save you a lot of aggravation when you get to the other side.

-This will also help your removal company to unload your boxes into the right rooms; preventing your kitchen cutlery from ending up in your bedroom and your toiletries sitting in the living room.
-This will make things a lot easier for you when you start to unload your possessions – saving a lot of unnecessary trips up and down the stairs.
+This will also help your removal company to unload your boxes into the right rooms, preventing your kitchen cutlery from ending up in your bedroom and your toiletries sitting in the living room.
+This will make things a lot easier for you when you start to unload your possessions – saving many unnecessary trips up and down the stairs.